Physics-PacU/Resources/README.md

 * Course GitHub Account: [PHY325](https://github.com/Physics-PacU)
 * Course Runestone Account.  sign up here:
 [Interactive Physics](https://runestone.academy/runestone/default/user/login)
 When you sign up for an account, enter "PHY325" in the Course Name box to link to this class.
-I will post some homework assignments here.
+I will post early homework assignments here.

 ### Recommended Reading
 * [What Computational Physics is Really About](http://www.wired.com/2015/11/what-computational-physics-is-really-about/)